Shelf Lives of Food

 Waffles1 month4 days4 hours

-NOTE: store in clear plastic in well-lit dry area
+NOTE: Store in clear plastic in a well-lit, dry area (which can even be inside a microwave).

 Fruits